Jame’Asr Hassanil Bolkiah Mosque In Brunei

 Jame’Asr Hassanil Bolkiah is the biggest mosque in Brunei, and also one of the most iconic.
 It’s even featured on the $10 Bruneian Dollar notes!

 I visited this one in 2018 and was pretty wowed by the massive scale.
-It’s very much worth a look if you happen to be passing through Brunei.This guide will explain how you can get there, and everything you need to know before you go!
+It’s very much worth a look if you happen to be passing through Brunei.This travel guide will explain how to get there, and everything you need to know before you go!

 What To Expect

 With 29 golden domes and four 200 foot tall minarets, the size of this building is really impressive and the design is ornate.

 You can take a taxi to the mosque, or Brunei also has a local taxi app called Dart.
 It’s cheaper and better than the taxis — kind of like a Bruneian version of Uber.

 Another easy way to visit the mosque is to stop there on your way to/from the airport.

 When I arrived in Brunei, I hired an airport taxi to my hotel and asked the driver to stop at the mosque first; he was happy to wait around for a couple extra Brunei Dollars, while I walked around the mosque and took photos.